What does a Water Treatment Plant Operator do?

 Responsibilities:

-- Operate and monitor water treatment equipment and systems to ensure efficient and effective treatment processes.
+- Operate and monitor water treatment processes and equipment to ensure efficient and safe operation.

-- Conduct regular inspections and maintenance on plant equipment to ensure optimal performance and identify any necessary repairs.
+- Conduct routine and emergency maintenance on plant equipment and facilities.

 Qualifications

-- High school diploma or equivalent required; additional education in water treatment technology or related field preferred.
+- High school diploma or equivalent required; additional education in water treatment or related field preferred.

-- Strong understanding of water treatment processes, equipment, and safety protocols.
+- Knowledge of water treatment processes, equipment, and safety regulations.

 Is becoming a Water Treatment Plant Operator a good career path?